Dvicio: 2018: Touring, collaborating and DVCovers

 On February 8, 2018, Dvicio launched the DV Covers event, challenging fans to upload a video of themselves singing a DVICIO song under the hashtag #DVCOVERS.
 A winner was to be chosen and to receive an unspecified prize.
-On February 14, Dvicio was featured on a coverof "Enamórate" alongside Argentinean group Agapornis.
+On February 14, Dvicio was featured on a cover of "Enamórate" alongside Argentinean group Agapornis.
 On February 25, Dvicio announced that they would tour Peru for the first time, visiting Lima.
 On March 21, 2018, Dvicio announced the winner of the DVCovers competition as Nicole from Peru.
 On March 22, 2018, Dvicio hinted at a future collaboration with the group Reik if they accepted through Twitter.
 Dvicio also announced that they would visit the cities of Quito and Guayaquil in Ecuador on tour.
-On May 4, 2018 Dvicio, released their duet with the Mexican group Reik and also filmed its music video in Mexico.
+On May 4, 2018, Dvicio, released their duet with the Mexican group Reik and also filmed its music video in Mexico.
 On September 27, Dvicio released a new single called "5 Sentidos" (featuring Taburete) as well with a music video the same day.

 2019: Successful singles "Valeria", "Brasilera", "Palma con Palma" and touring

 On March 8, 2019, Dvicio released their single "Valeria" and an accompanying music video.
 On June 7, 2019, Dvicio released another single for the year with "Brasilera", with a video featuring Andrés Ceballos of the group as the protagonist and model Sasha Meneghel as the lead female protagonist.
-On July 25, 2019 Dvicio announced that their song "5 Sentidos" has become double platinum.
+On July 25, 2019, Dvicio announced that their song "5 Sentidos" has become double platinum.
 On July 26, they released the single "Palma con Palma" with a music video, as well another set of tour dates for the Fall, while announcing that "Palma con Palma" would be used to close out the FIBA 2019 hosted in China.

-2020 – present: Impulso
+2020–2022: Impulso

 Dvicio came out with their third new album Impulso on March 20.
 The album contained single songs "Valeria", "Dosis", and "5 Sentidos".
+In 2022, the band announced their separation.